 You can check the estimated coverage in your house with the Digital UK Postcode Checker.
 You put in your postcode and house number, and the site gives you some details about the estimated reception in your area.

-Because reception is such an issue (both with YouView and Freeview), many buyers blame their boxes or indoor aerials for their lack of reception – while often the weak signals are to blame.
-The bad news it that there’s really no way to know for sure what reception looks like in your house until you buy the devices and give it a try.
-The good news is that when you buy from Amazon, it’s usually very easy to return stuff if you’re having problems.
+Because reception is such an issue (both with YouView and Freeview), many buyers blame their boxes or indoor aerials for their lack of reception – while often, the weak signals are to blame.

-If you need an indoor aerial, check out our Best Indoor Aerials review roundup – the aerials needed for Freeview and YouView are the same.
+If you need an indoor aerial, check out our Best Indoor Aerials review roundup – the required aerials for Freeview and YouView are the same.

 Buying The Best YouView Box – What Do I Need To Know?

 Truth be told, there aren’t a lot of YouView boxes out there, so making a choice is – for good and for bad – not that complicated.
 Still, because the boxes aren’t cheap, you should still look carefully at the different features they offer (which is what we’re here to help with.)